hamza-essalhi/low_level_programming/c-dir/README.md

-this is a simple read me file to c programming languege dircetory
+this is a simple readme file to c programming language directory By Hamza Essalhi